allegro/blog/_posts/2024-11-30-circuitbreaker-not-only-for-http-calls.md

             this.releasePermission()
         }
     }
-    ...
 }
 ```

-In the `process` method, we look for circuit breakers in the registry and then we publish events to it.
+In the `process` method, we look for Circuit Breakers in the registry and then we publish events to it.

-In the `publishEvent` method, we check if the payment was successful or not, and then we call the proper method on the circuit breaker.
+In the `publishEvent` method, we check if the payment was successful or not, and then we call the proper method on the Circuit Breaker.
 I am sure that you noticed some "hack" right away; the implementation in Resilence4j requires us to provide the duration of the task execution since
-circuit breakers can also treat slow tasks as failures.
+Circuit Breakers can also treat slow tasks as failures.
 Therefore, we provided 1 second as the default.
 Next hack is in `tryAcquirePermission`.
 Ideally, it should be invoked in a service that is responsible for filtering out methods to decide whether we can make a payment with a particular method or not.
 However, we gather events in a separate microservice, and we were not able to do so.